Nuclear power in the European Union: Energy mix

 The EU-27 in 2005 satisfied its primary energy consumption with 36.7% oil, 24.6% gas, 17.7% coal, 14.2% nuclear, 6.7% renewables and 0.1% industrial waste.
 In 2006, nuclear energy provided the largest source (29.5%) of electricity with a production of 990 TWh, and an installed capacity of 134 GWe (17.6% of all installed capacity).

 It was the leading electric power source in Belgium, France, Hungary, Lithuania and Slovakia.
 France, where nuclear is also the largest primary energy source, produced 450 TWh in 2006 – 45% of the EU's total.
 Denmark, Estonia, Ireland, Greece, Italy, Cyprus, Latvia, Luxembourg, Malta, Austria, Poland and Portugal did not produce any nuclear energy.

 As of June 2013 there were 131 nuclear reactors in the European Union.
 112 units of these are located in eight of the western EU countries.
 Total nuclear energy generation from EU power plants increased by 25% from 1995 to 2005.
 The majority of this growth occurred in the 1990s.
 Installed capacities decreased by 2.6% since 1990 and relative contribution to the overall electricity mix decreased from 30.8% in 1990 to 30.2% in 2005.

-In 2019 there were 106 operational reactors and production decreased by 16%, primarily due to the shutdown of a number of reactors in Germany.
+In 2019, there were 106 operational reactors, and production decreased by 16%, primarily due to the shutdown of a number of reactors in Germany.

-As of 2019, nuclear power contributed over half of European Union's low-carbon power.

 Nuclear power in France usually provides up to 70% of electricity production.
 Corrosion in several French nuclear reactors, even the most modern type N4, led to long term shutdowns since October 2021.
 As of early September 2022, 32 of France's 56 nuclear reactors were shut down due to maintenance or technical problems.
 In 2022, Europe's driest summer in 500 years had serious consequences for power plant cooling systems, as the drought reduced the amount of river water available for cooling.
 On 6 July 2022, Paris announced that it will nationalise the Électricité de France (EDF) power utility as a result of the escalating energy crisis on the European continent.

 Uranium resources

+A small amount of uranium mining is conducted in the European Union, however the majority of uranium is imported into the EU.
+Denmark, through Greenland, contains the majority of uranium deposits of any EU country but in 2021 most uranium mining was banned by Greenland's parliament due to environmental concerns.
+In a sign of increasing politicisation of uranium mining, Spain proposed a ban in 2020.
+Since 2001, France no longer has any uranium mines in operation, although continued to own a monopoly on uranium mines in Niger.

+The Euratom Supply Agency aims to ensure access to nuclear energy materials for all countries within the European Atomic Energy Community.